katrinan029/sqlalchemy-challenge/README.md

 The queries can be found in the climate.ipynb file and it includes the following queries:

-    - The last 12 months or precipitation data.
+    - The last 12 months of precipitation data.
     - List of stations and temperature observations
     - The last 12 months of temperature observation data
     - The station with the highest number of temperature observations

 ## Climate Application
-Following the initial analysis, I desgiend a Flask API based on the queries to create the routes.
+Following the initial analysis, I designed a Flask API based on the queries to create the routes.

 These routes include: